How to Grow a Flower Container Garden for Beginners

 Sun-Loving Annuals

-There are many sun-loving annual flowers that are perfect for adding a splash of color to your garden or containers.
+Many sun-loving annual flowers are perfect for adding color to your garden or containers.
 Here are some ideas:

 Shade-Loving Annuals